Is there any domain from which you are looking for applications?

 A certificate be awarded at the end of the fellowship?

-Yes, a certificate will be awarded (around August 2024) at the successful completion of the 2 years of the fellowship.
+Yes, a certificate will be awarded (around July 2025 for the current applications) at the successful completion of the 2 years of the fellowship.

 When results for the application for Phase-1 will be announced?